modu/website_grokit_ca/articles/web/PaperScalingMemcacheAtFacebook/PaperScalingMemcacheAtFacebook.markdown

 - UDP used for gets (fetch from cache miss on UDP packet lost), TCP for write and deletes.
 - Gutter pool: using a fast-expiring cache that is used only temporarily if a main cache fails to alleviate cascading failures (3.3).
 - Eventual consistency as a tradeoff to provide greater availability.
+- Database spread as master (where the authoritative data is) and read-only regional replicas.

 ## How Read/Writes Are Done